rsrini7/Notification-SSE-GLM-Flux/docs/02_react_frontend.md

-# Chapter 2: The React Frontend
+# 02. The React Frontend

 Let's move to the part of the system that users interact with directly: the frontend.
 This is a modern web application responsible for rendering the user interface (UI).